 Installation problems with mobile broadband

-Software is pre-installed on dongles, so installation is easy.
-No separate driver discs are needed – just insert the USB drive and follow the onscreen instructions.
+Software is preinstalled on dongles, so installation is easy.
+No separate driver discs are needed.
+Simply insert the USB drive and follow the onscreen instructions.

 If nothing happens when you insert the USB device, the first thing to do is try another USB port.
 If this works, you'll know that the problem lies with the port rather than your mobile broadband dongle.

-If you've still got no joy after using all your USB ports, then try another USB device (like an iPod, Blackberry, drive etc.) to test the USB port.
+If you still can't connect after using all your USB ports, try another USB device (like a smartphone or tablet) to test the USB port.

 Windows users can browse (through My Computer in Windows XP, or Computer in Windows Vista and 7) to see if the USB drive is showing up there.
-If it is, you can right-click and choose “install.”
-If it is still not shown, it is likely that it is faulty, so call the provider for advice.
+If it is, you can right-click and choose the option to install.
+If it's not showing up, the dongle is probably faulty, so call the provider for advice.